ashlander/protoargs/doc/python/README.rst

 .. image:: ../../src/Protoargs/img/pythonschema.png
    :align: center

-First of all, you are interested in one single file in this project, python script located in bin_ directory.
+First of all, you are interested in python script file in this project, python scripts are located in bin_ directory.

 .. _bin: ../../src/Protoargs/bin/